 Test Map (Map0)

 Can be accessed by Action Replay code VW2Q-7RAM-0QWEN Z5GB-DQ0V-FFE37.
 From the looks of it, the first room is heavily based upon an early version of the Foyer.
 There is a room to the left of Luigi, containing one of the Floating Whirlindas.
 Scanning his heart will freeze the game, however, and you can't capture him, as he doesn't appear at all.

 In the main room is the painting of Mario after Bowser and King Boo are defeated (which does nothing when you get close to it), Shivers the Butler (if you haven't already captured him on the save file you're using), Toad (who does nothing), and King Boo without his crown, submerged into the floor.
 The fire in front of Luigi can be put out with water element shots (use an element modifier code since there's no water elements around), as it's the same fire used to block the exit from the Kitchen.
 The room looks like a cheap replica of the first room in the main game.

 A room to the right contains another King Boo.
 However, walking in front of him will immediately crash the game; this probably can only be repaired by a hard reset.
+If King Boo is removed from this room, the event for when Luigi finally confronts him in the Secret Altar will play, albeit with a crash right before the final battle should start.
 Inside the room to the front of Luigi are a bunch of tables.
 He can walk through most of the tables, meaning that the collision maps were never finished in this area.